jobayer109/My-second-brain/Programming Hub/Languages/Javascript/0. Vanilla JS/5. Behind the Scenes/JavaScript Code Execution Process.md

 ## 4. JavaScript Engine (V8)
 ### Call Stack
-- **Definition**
-  - The call stack keeps track of the execution context of functions in JavaScript.
-  - Follows Last In, First Out (LIFO) principle.
+  - <span style="background:rgba(5, 117, 197, 0.2)">The call stack keeps track of the execution context of functions in JavaScript and follows the Last In, First Out (LIFO) principle.</span>
+  - <span style="background:rgba(240, 200, 0, 0.2)">Primitive values (e.g., numbers, strings, Booleans, null, undefined) are stored directly in the call stack.</span>
-  - When a function is called, it is added to the top of the stack.
-  - The interpreter executes the function at the top of the stack.
+  - <span style="background:rgba(5, 117, 197, 0.2)">When a function is called, it is added to the top of the stack, and the interpreter executes the function at the top.</span>
-  - Functions are removed from the stack when they complete execution.
+  - <span style="background:rgba(240, 200, 0, 0.2)">Functions are removed from the stack when they complete execution.</span>

     ```javascript
     function first() {
       console.log("First");